TomatenKuchenDEV/docs/docs/autorole.md

 You can set a nickname which members receive when joining as default.

-The following variables can be used:
+The following case-insensitive variables can be used:
 - `{username}`: The username of the user
-- `{globalName}`: The global display name of the user
+- `{globalName}`: The global display name

 If you're looking for configurable nicknames using roles, check [auto nickname](/autonickname).